EduardoLopezPalomo/mobileProject/README.md

 After that a window with a mobile phone should appear and you will be able to use it.

 You can see the video demostration in this link: https://www.youtube.com/watch?v=ndG2EHqakvs or you can see it open ot the file mobilde_video_demostration.
+The learning diary is the file named: SDS_learning_diary_mobile.